-Sweet corn is a seasonable vegetable that peaks in August and September in New England.
-Red Pepper Corn Chowder is one of my favorite ways to use it.
-This is a simple vegetarian soup that really highlights the sweet summer corn.
+Red Pepper Corn Chowder is a great soup to make in the summer when fresh corn is abundant.
+This is a simple vegetarian soup that really highlights the sweet corn.

 Red Pepper Corn ChowderPrint This

 - 2 tablespoons butter

 - 4 cups red potatoes, scrubbed and diced